maldil/R-CPATMiner/README.md

 Now you are ready to build the two components in CPATMiner.

-* Bulding `AtomicASTChangeMining` -  run mvn `mvn clean package` in the AtomicASTChangeMining's root directory.
+* Bulding `AtomicASTChangeMining` -  run `mvn clean package` in the AtomicASTChangeMining's root directory.
-* Bulding `SemanticChangeGraphMiner`  -  run mvn `mvn clean package` in the SemanticChangeGraphMiner's root directory.
+* Bulding `SemanticChangeGraphMiner`  -  run `mvn clean package` in the SemanticChangeGraphMiner's root directory.

 ## Using the tools in Docker containers.